Silk Road: The Five 'Stans of Central Asia

 DAY 23: SARY CHELEK

-Today we plan to head out with a picnic lunch and take an easy but exhilarating walk between and around two of the lakes of Sary Chelek.
+Head out with a picnic lunch and take an easy but exhilarating walk between and around two of the lakes of Sary Chelek.
 Being home to over 1000 species of plant, 160 species of bird and 34 different types of mammal we can never be sure of exactly what we might see, but the views all around are spectacular.

 DAY 24: SARY CHELEK – CHYCHKEN GORGE